The mountain town of Minca burst onto the Colombia travel scene a few years ago and has been a traveler’s favourite since.

 If your answer is yes, then you should seriously stay at Casa Loma Minca.

 It’s like being up in a crow’s nest above the trees.
-Being there just feels good.
+Honestly just being there feels amazing.
 It has three lounge areas with viewing decks, one with WiFi and the other two without, helping to create a social vibe.

 It is admittedly a bit of a pain to have to walk up and down the hill every time.
 Casa Loma’s business model probably relies on this a bit, because their restaurant — with very yummy food — often just makes you too lazy to go into town to eat.
 But it doesn’t matter, as the hilltop location is just out of this world.

 Private jungle huts, as well as several dorms, are offered.
-Keep in mind you’re in the jungle a bit here, though all beds come equipped with mosquito nets.
+Keep in mind you’re in the jungle a bit, though all beds come equipped with mosquito nets.
 The sounds of crickets at night are wonderful to fall asleep to.

 Costeno River Minca